 Arts Core courses and Beginning Workshops are open to all College students via the standard pre-registration process.
-Other courses require consent and prioritize students enrolled in Creative Writing degree programs.
-Students can submit their course application via the program's application form.
+Other courses are listed open-bid during pre-registration and prioritize students enrolled in Creative Writing degree programs.

 Arts Core Courses

 These multi-genre courses are introductions to topics in creative writing and satisfy the College's general arts education requirement.
 Arts Core courses are generally taught under two headings—"Reading as a Writer" and "Intro to Genres"—and feature class critiques of students’ creative work.
 Open to all undergraduate students during pre-registration, these courses do not count towards the Creative Writing major.
 However, majors may use these courses to satisfy their general education requirement in the arts.

 These courses are intended for students who may or may not have previous writing experience, but are interested in gaining experience in a particular genre.
 Beginning Workshops focus on foundational elements of craft (such as scene-building, different forms of the essay, etc.) and feature workshops of student writing.
 They are open to all undergraduate students during pre-registration and are cross-listed with a graduate number.

 The Fundamentals in Creative Writing course is an introductory multi-genre seminar to be taken by all students in the major and minor.
 Each section of the course focuses on a theme that is relevant to all forms of literary practice and introduces students to a group of core texts from the genres of fiction, nonfiction, and poetry.

 Courses may center around a range of topics—such as truth, literary empathy, or creative research—meant to draw attention to relationships across genres and to establish a deeper understanding of fundamental issues and questions in contemporary writing.
 Further aims of the course are to develop cohort solidarity, promote a culture of articulate exchange, and to foster a reflection on practice that will serve students’ artistic and professional development.